-- People who contract COVID-19 before their first Pfizer-BioNTech vaccine dose
+- People who contract COVID-19 before their first Pfizer-BioNTech vaccine dose:

-- People who contract COVID-19 after their first dose but before their second dose
+- People who contract COVID-19 after their first dose but before their second dose:

 What happens if I have been exposed to someone who has COVID-19, haven't tested positive myself, but I'm due to go for my vaccine?

-"I would suggest you reschedule your vaccine appointment," says Dr Nematswerani.
+"Please reschedule your vaccine appointment," says Dr Nematswerani.
 "If you have been in direct contact with someone who has tested positive for COVID-19, please begin your 10-day quarantine period to:

 - Protect others from possible exposure to COVID-19 from you before you test for the disease.
 Keep in mind that you may have contracted the virus and not have any symptoms.

 - If you complete your 10-day quarantine period and do not develop COVID-19 you can go ahead and be vaccinated.

 Why do I need to wait a minimum of 30 days after contracting COVID-19 before receiving a vaccine?